artsiomshvedko/f/README.md

 - maxlen – Optional maximum number of bytes to read.
 Default is the remainder of the file.

 **Return Values**<br>
-- String containing the read data
+- [String] containing the read data
-- Empty string if the file does not exist, is empty, or reading fails

 <hr>